-Having presented the genesis of funnel control in the highly restrictive context of scalar linear systems, we proceed to describe and analyse funnel control (and variants thereof) applied to considerably larger system classes encompassing linear and nonlinear multivariable systems, differential-algebraic systems, and infinite-dimensional systems.
+Having presented the genesis of funnel control in the highly restrictive context of scalar linear systems, we proceed to describe and analyse funnel control (and variants thereof) applied to considerably larger system classes encompassing inter alia linear and nonlinear multivariable systems, differential-algebraic systems, and infinite-dimensional systems.
 The breadth of these classes attests to the mathematical maturity of the funnel control methodology.
-Furthermore, the practical relevance of the approach is reflected in the 650-page monograph by Hackl (2017) [68] on applications of funnel control in mechatronics.
+Furthermore, the practical relevance of the approach is reflected in the recent publication of a 650-page monograph by Hackl (2017) [66] on applications of funnel control in mechatronics.

-2.1.
-The linear multivariable prototype
+2.1 The linear multivariable prototype